omega-gg/tevo/README.md

 ## Options

-    --help        Print this help text and exit --verbose     Print debugging informations
+    --help                 Print this help text
+    --verbose              Print debugging informations
     --quiet                Mute application output
-    --at          Start time with the 00:00:00.000 format --end         End time with the 00:00:00.000 format (overrides duration) --duration    Duration with the 00:00:00.000 format
+    --at=<time>            Start time with the 00:00:00.000 format --end=<time>           End time with the 00:00:00.000 format (overrides duration) --duration=<time>      Duration with the 00:00:00.000 format
-    --backend     Select a backend based on its id (defaults to duckduckgo)
+    --backend=<string>     Select a backend based on its id (defaults to duckduckgo)

 ## Technology